-Prince Harry Carries on Princess Diana's Legacy by Launching AIDS Initiative With Elton John
+Prince Harry Carries on Princess Diana's Legacy by Announcing AIDS Initiative With Elton John

 Prince Harry has continued his mother's work by making an effort to destigmatize HIV testing by taking one himself while live on Facebook in 2016.
 "It is amazing how quick it is," Prince Harry said after it was over.
 "So whether you're a man, woman, gay, straight, black or white—even ginger—why wouldn't you come an have a test?"

-His collaborations with the Grammy Award winner, with whom he spoke at the 2016 International AIDS Conference, further bring Diana's legacy full-circle as she and John were close friends and fellow advocates in the fight.
+His ties to the Grammy Award winner, with whom he spoke at the 2016 International AIDS Conference, further bring Diana's legacy full-circle as she and John were close friends and fellow advocates in the fight.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.